 Martin Scott had this to say about Solar Hub on Google, “Easy to talk to about which solar panel setup would suit our future needs.
 Very patient with our questions and no pressure.
 Professional installation and kept us informed of the whole install process.”

-If you’re looking for more information to improve your energy efficiency in Canberra, you might like our article on the best solar panel installers or the best double glazing companies Canberra has to offer.
+If you’re looking for more information to improve your energy efficiency in Canberra, you might like our article on the best solar panel installers, the best solar battery installers, the best solar panel cleaners and maintenance or the best double glazing companies Canberra has to offer.
 To integrate with electricity check out our article on the best electricity providers in the region.

 Your experience with commercial solar installers in Canberra